-(1) Details of any employment or other work in addition to your employment with the Council (If you are an employee, you should give the name of your employer below.
+) Details of any employment or other work in addition to your employment with th Council (If you are an employee, you should give the name of your employer below.
 Where you hold an office, please give below the name of the person or body which appointed you.
-In the case of a public office, this will be the authority which pays you).
-(2) Names of any businesses you own or which you have a share in, where that shareholding is greater than £25,000, or your stake is more than one hundredth of the value or share capital of the company (Please include any such interests that are held in the name of other people in which you have a beneficial interest, for example, shares that are held in the name of someone other than you as trustee on trust for your benefit).
-(3) Description of any contracts for goods, services or works between: • the Council and you; • the Council and any firm in which you are a partner; and • the Council and any business which you have an interest in as in paragraph (2) above (Please note that your contract of employment with the Council does not need to be included).

-property in the Council's area in which you have a beneficial interest (a) You should include all land in the Council's area in which you have a beneficial interest that is, in which you have some proprietary interest for your own benefit, for example law which you own or have a leasehold interest in. (b) You should also include any property in the Council's area from which you receive rent, , OI of which you are the mortgagee (lender). (c) "Land" includes any buildings or parts of buildings).
-(6) Address or other description (sufficient to identify the location) of any land whe the landlord is the Council and the tenant is: a firm in which you are a partner; a company of which you are a remunerated director; or a business which you have an interest in as in paragraph (2) above.
-(Please note that "land" includes any buildings or parts of buildings).
-(6) am a member or hold a position of general control or management of the following public authority/ies or body/ies exercising functions of a public natu (that is, carrying out a public service, taking the place of a local or centropovernmental body in providing a service, exercising a function delegated by local authority or exercising a function under legislation or a statutory power). ıre ra (7) am a member or hold a position of general control or management of the following company/ies, industrial and provident society/ies, charity/ies body/ies directed to charitable purposes.
+In the case of a public office, this will be the authority which pays you). [] Names of any businesses you own or which you have a share in, where that shareholding is greater than £25,000, or your stake is more than one hundredth of the value or share capital of the company (Please include any such interests that are held in the name of other people in which you have a beneficial interest for example, shares that are held in the name of someone other than you as trustee on trust for your benefit). ) Description of any contracts for goods, services or works between: the Council and you; the Council and any firm in which you are a partner; and the Council and any business which you have an interest in as in paragrapl p Address (or other description sufficient to identify the location) of any land or property in the Council's area in which you have a beneficial interest (a) You should include all land in the Council's area in which you have a beneficial interest, that is, in which you have some proprietary interest for your own benefit, for example land which you own or have a leasehold interest in. (£ You should also include any property in the Council's area from which you receive rent, or of which you are the mortgagee (lender). c) "Land" includes any buildings or parts of buildings). t ! and the state of t fe (1 am a member or hold a position of general control or management of the ollowing public authority/ies or body/ies exercising functions of a public nature that is, carrying out a public service, taking the place of a local or central povernmental body in providing a service, exercising a function delegated by a ocal authority or exercising a function under legislation or a statutory power). f am a member or hold a position of general control or management of the ollowing company/ies, industrial and provident society/ies, charity/ies or body/ies directed to charitable purposes.

-(8) I am a member or hold a position of general control or management of the following body/ies, whose principal purposes include the influence of public opinion or policy (9) I hold a position of general control or management of the following trade union(s) or professional association(s) (10) I hold a position of general control or management of the following body/ies (11) Relationships with Northampton Borough Councillors
+(8) I am a member or hold a position of general control or management of the following body/ies, whose principal purposes include the influence of public opinion or policy (9) I hold a position of general control or management of the following trade union(s) or professional association(s) (10) I hold a position of general control or management of the following body/ies (11) Relationships with Northampton Borough Councillors L